 haunts Moon Soo

-Moon Soo has survivor guilt big time because her mother Yoon Ok (Yun Yoo Sun who played the mother in A Werewolf Boy) had dropped her and her younger sister off at the mall to shop on the day of the building collapse; Moon Soo was supposed to stay with her little sister Yeon Soo (Han Seo Jin from Goblin) but left her alone in the mall in order to see her new boyfriend at a mall cafe, and the little sister had been killed as the building collapsed.
+Moon Soo has survivor guilt big time because her mother Yoon Ok (Yun Yoo Sun) had dropped her and her younger sister off at the mall to shop on the day of the building collapse; Moon Soo was supposed to stay with her little sister Yeon Soo (Han Seo Jin from Goblin) but left her alone in the mall in order to see her new boyfriend at a mall cafe, and the little sister had been killed as the building collapsed.

 The death of the sister causes Moon Soo's parents to separate (though for some reason they don't divorce) and causes her to have a rather fractious relationship with her alcoholic, grieving mother.
 Mom now runs a spa and hair salon that she opened with the compensation money she received for her daughter's death, but she has never truly forgiven her older daughter for surviving while the younger died.